moseslee90/seedly_take_home/README.md

+# Assumptions

+ - Assume that multiple actions from the same user for the same question of the same type of action within a 30s period should be counted as one notification

 # Seedly Backend Engineer

 Thank you for taking the time for this interview assignment.
 Please do code in Ruby (recommended) or Node.js.
 All code will run through a test suite to test its production quality; these tests affect whether or not our interview process continues, so please take them seriously.
 Also, note that the test SHOULD be production ready.
 Please do not spend more than 2 days for this exercise.
 In case you have any problems/doubts please do get in touch with us.